RPiOVN/p2pvps-server/docs/zcash-testnet-setup.md

 16. Run Open Bazaar and connect it to the zcash testnet with the command `go run openbazaard.go start -t &`

-If OpenBazaar server exists as soon as it start, check the logs in `~/openBazaar2.0-testnet/logs/ob.log` for clues as the the problem.
+If OpenBazaar server exits as soon as it starts, check the logs in `~/openBazaar2.0-testnet/logs/ob.log` for clues as to the cause of the problem.

-* .
-Edit the config file

-* Edit the config file to reflect the use of zcash